testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/step-actions.md

 ---
 title: "Test Step Actions"
-metadesc: "About different actions you can perform on Test Steps in Testsigma"
+metadesc: "The Test Case details page give all gives all the possible actions in the Test Case.
+Learn about different actions you can perform on Test Steps in Testsigma"
 noindex: false
 order: 4.42
 page_id: "Test Step Actions"